Staples v. United States

 Facts

-Staples (defendant) possessed a semi-automatic rifle that originally had a metal piece preventing it from firing automatically.
-Staples filed down the metal piece.
-As a result, the rifle met the statutory definition of a firearm under the National Firearms Act, 26 U.S.C. § 5861(d).
-Staples did not register the weapon as required by the act.
-The United States (plaintiff) charged Staples under the act, which makes possession of an unregistered firearm punishable by up to ten years in prison.
-Staples claimed he did not know the rifle could be fired automatically.
-The trial judge refused to give Staples’s requested jury instruction, which stated that the government was required to prove that Staples was aware that the gun would fire automatically.
-Instead, the judge instructed the jury that to sustain a conviction Staples only needed to know that he had a dangerous device that should have alerted him to the possibility of regulation.
+Harold Staples (defendant) possessed a semiautomatic rifle that was manufactured with a metal piece preventing modification for automatic firing.
+However, the metal piece had been filed down and the rifle modified.
+As a result, the rifle met the statutory definition of a firearm under the National Firearms Act, and registration was required.
+Because the rifle was not registered, the United States charged Staples with unregistered possession of a firearm, a felony punishable by up to 10 years in prison.
+Staples requested a jury instruction stating that liability was appropriate only if the government proved that Staples was aware that the gun could fire automatically, which he claimed he was not.
+The trial judge instead instructed the jury that Staples need only know that he was dealing with a type of dangerous device that should alert a person to a likelihood of regulation.
 Staples was convicted, and the court of appeals affirmed.
 The United States Supreme Court granted certiorari.

 Rule of Law